alignalghii/alignalghii.github.io/aux-scripts/README.md

 Both implementations work with  maintaining a state storing hierarchy level and indentation infos governing the translation process.

 Although **`sed`** seems to be like an „assembly” language among those languages for text processing, still, it can give a very drastic insigths into the philosophy of such [data-driven languages](https://en.wikipedia.org/wiki/Data-driven_programming), a huge topics having connections with state machines, event-driven programming, aspect-orinted programming.

+#### Table-of-contents generator for Markdown

+The tool is expected to be able to generating a table-of-contents for a large Markdown file automatically out of its `# ...`, `## ...`, `### ...` etc. section headers.
+The table-of-contents will a nested listing reflecting the section hierarchy consisting of section links, named accordingly with the section names and linked to them with appropriate section link names as in GitHub Markdown.

+The exact specification of the expected translation can be seen by comparing the [source sample](unit-test-fixtures/table-of-contents-generator-for-markdown/simple.source.dat) file with the [expectation sample](unit-test-fixtures/table-of-contents-generator-for-markdown/simple.expectation.dat) file.

+An implementation can be seen in [`table-of-contents-generator-for-markdown.sed`](table-of-contents-generator-for-markdown.sed).
+It exactly satisfies the specificationm at least for the simple cases in my projects and in the unit test framework fixture.
+Although it could be implemented easier in AWK or Perl, this *`sed`* implementation is funnier due to its low-level “regexp assembly” nature.
+Besides the state machine approach and the regexp-event-driven-programming pattern generally characteristic to *`sed`*,  it specifically exemplifies the conditional branching construct of this funny low-level but still Turing-complete language.

 [Up to table-of-contents of this page](#readme) ||| [See the shell programs and tools](#top) ||| [Go to the main personal homepage](https://alignalghii.github.io/)